 First, building an effective website is as much art as science, but employing basic marketing principles goes a long way to attracting and converting viewers of your business site into clients and customers.
 In the first step of the Buyer’s Journey, the viewer becomes aware they have a problem that they need to solve.
-In the second step, the viewer defines what he or she needs and starts to research available options.
+In the second step, the viewer defines his or her needs and starts researching available options.
 In the third step, the viewer chooses a solution.

 Your Website Should be Able to be Found By People Searching for Your Service or Product.

 This is mentioned first for a reason.
-You could have the best website out there, perfect user experience, optimized beautifully for mobile, great representative hero section above the fold perfectly conventional construct…You don’t know what any of that means and that’s okay - none of it matters if no one can find your site.
+You could have the best website out there, perfect user experience, optimized beautifully for mobile, great representative hero section above the fold, perfectly conventional construct…You don’t know what that means, and that’s okay - none of it matters if no one can find your site.

 To get eyes on your site, it must be “search engine optimized” (SEO).
-What SEO does is inform Google what your site is about, so that people looking for the thing you do or provide can find you.
-It involved strategic placement of keywords and “long-tail keywords” which are Google queries like, “How do I build a really good business website?”
+SEO informs Google what your site is about so that people looking for what you do or provide can find you.
+It involved strategic placement of keywords and “long-tail keywords,” which are Google queries like, “How do I build an excellent business website?”

-There are books available on how to learn SEO, but frankly, if you buy one of those books it is probably already out of date and probably was when it first was published, that’s how quickly the field is evolving.
+There are books available on how to learn SEO, but if you buy one of those books, it is probably already out of date and probably was when it first was published; that’s how quickly the field is evolving.

 That being said, there are some great SEO tutorials on YouTube.
-But I’m thinking you are too busy running your business to learn SEO too.
-Most professionals hire an expert to take care of SEO and web design for them because experts have time to keep abreast of the latest developments in technology and in the Google ranking methods.
+But I think you are too busy running your business to learn SEO.
+Most professionals hire SEO and web design experts because they have time to keep abreast of the latest developments in technology and Google ranking methods.

 Your Website Should Be Optimized for Mobile.

 This is mentioned next because it is almost as important.
-When your web designer optimizes your site for mobile, you are capturing all of the searchers who are using their cell phone or pad to search.
-If you do not optimize for mobile, I guarantee that people will get annoyed and leave your site quickly.Your Website Should Show What Your Business Offers Above the Fold.
+When your web designer optimizes your site for mobile, you capture all of the searchers using their cell phones or tablets to search.
+If you do not optimize for mobile, I guarantee people will get annoyed and leave your site quickly.Your Website Should Show What Your Business Offers Above the Fold.

 What is “the fold”?
-According to Frank Olivo, owner of Philadelphia web development and SEO firm Sagapixel, “above the fold” is all the material visible when a webpage first loads, before the viewer scrolls down.
-Accordingly, “below the fold” refers to the material you have to scroll down to see.In order to capture the attention and interest of someone who has landed on your homepage, you need an effective “hero section,” which is an image, slider, or text that is above the fold and shows the viewer exactly what you do and what you can do for the viewer.
+According to Frank Olivo, owner of Philadelphia web development and SEO firm Sagapixel, “above the fold” is all the material visible when a webpage loads before the viewer scrolls down.
+Accordingly, “below the fold” refers to the material you must scroll down to see.To capture the attention and interest of someone who has landed on your homepage, you need an effective “hero section,” which is an image, slider, or text above the fold that shows the viewer exactly what you do and what you can do for the viewer.

-Typically the hero section will be an arresting image and may include a logo in the upper left, navigation across the top, and a call to action button clearly visible.
-Sometimes that is all it takes to convert a viewer into a customer or client - they just click on that button.
+Typically, the hero section will be an arresting image and may include a logo in the upper left, navigation across the top, and a call to action button clearly visible.
+Sometimes, that is all it takes to convert a viewer into a customer or client - they just click that button.

 Your Website Should Show That You Are An Authority